leanprover/lean4/README.md

 * `libDir`: The build subdirectory to which Lake should output the package's static library.
 Defaults to `lib`.
 * `binName`: The name of the package's binary executable.
 Defaults to the package's `name`.
 * `binDir`: The build subdirectory to which Lake should output the package's binary executable.
 Defaults to `bin`.
 * `binRoot`: The root module of the package's binary executable.
-Defaults to the package's `moduleRoot`.
+Defaults to `Main`.
 The root is built by recursively building its local imports (i.e., fellow modules of the package).
 This setting is most useful for packages that are distributing both a library and a binary (like Lake itself).
 In such cases, it is common for there to be code (e.g., `main`) that is needed for the binary but should not be included in the library proper.
 * `moreLibTargets`: Additional library `FileTarget`s (beyond the package's and its dependencies' libraries) to build and link to the package's binary executable (and/or to dependent package's executables).
 * `linkArgs`: Additional arguments to pass to `leanc` while compiling the package's binary executable.
 These will come *after* the paths of libraries built with `moreLibTargets`.